 I suggest making small amounts at a time and using within 1-2 mos.
 The aloe and witch hazel I suggest contain their own preservatives so it might last a lot longer, but since we’re dealing with our babies, I’m staying on the safe side.
 The lavender is antibacterial and anti-fungal which will also help keep the spray fresh longer.

 Remember-Your DIY is only as good as your ingredients are.
 When it comes to diaper rash, quality ingredients are an absolute must.
-I suggest finding your witch hazel and aloe at Mountain Rose Herb.
-For your essential oils, Spark Naturals provides high quality, certified pure, pharmaceutical grade oils.
-These 2 companies are excellent and trustworthy to provide the highest quality of ingredients!
+I suggest finding your essential oils, witch hazel and aloe at Mountain Rose Herbs.

 I’ve been using this spray for a few days now.
 My daughter loves it and asks for it!
 It healed her rash so quickly but I still spray it on her because it’s so good for her skin!